 Board the Boat to Bowen Island

 The scenic 20-minute ferry from Horseshoe Bay to Bowen Island is a journey to a laid-back day of island life.
-Bowen was once a popular holiday destination for mainlanders via the Union Steamship Company.
+Bowen Island is one of our favorite Vancouver day trips, and was once a popular holiday destination for mainlanders, who arrived via the Union Steamship Company.
 You can still book charming USC historical cottages for a weekend stay.

 For day trippers, enjoy a beautiful hike around Killarney Lake or a brisk and hilly bike ride along the island’s winding roads.